The European Christmas Experience

 Munich’s tradition of Christmas markets has developed over hundreds of years.
 Last year the city hosted seven different markets, including a medieval market.
 The most important Christmas market fills the Marienplatz, the big square in front of the magnificent city hall, and extends several blocks down the pedestrian streets.
 The centerpiece is the 85-foot high Christmas tree, decorated with 3,000 lights and surrounded by hundreds of colorful stands.

 It’s an easy and scenic trip by train from Munich to the Bavarian Alps.
 We’ll spend a day in the picturesque Alpine village of Oberammergau, best known for its once-every-ten-years Passion Play.
 You’ll especially enjoy the elaborately-painted houses, a technique called “luftlmalerei.”
-We also plan to visit the exquisite Schloss Linderhof, one of King Ludwig II of Bavaria’s fairytale castles.
+We’ll also visit the exquisite Schloss Linderhof, one of King Ludwig II of Bavaria’s fairytale castles.

 Forty-five miles south of Strasbourg, near France’s borders with Germany and Switzerland and adjacent to the Wine Road that winds through the vineyards and villages of the Alsatian countryside, Colmar is a busy town of 68,000 people and the capital of the Alsatian wine region.
 Alsace shifted back and forth between Germany and France four times since 1870.
 As a result, this area has a truly unique culture reflecting both French and German influences.